mvishwa27/volt-mx-docs/source/Iris/iris_user_guide/Content/WebPublish.md

     ![](Resources/Images/WebPublishURL_603x200.png)
 19. Click on **View Logs** to access the logs of the publish process.
 20. An **Application was deployed mail** will also be sent to your registered e-mail account.
 This mail will contain the App details along with the App URL.
 Click on the URL in the mail to open the web app in your default web browser.

+### Enable Node Build for Responsive Web Apps

+From the V9 ServicePack4 Fixpack 21, the build performance of Responsive Web Apps (that use the CSS Library mode) has been enhanced to use Node builds.
+With the introduction of Node builds, the time taken to build a Responsive Web App has reduced significantly.

+Follow these steps to enable Node Builds for Responsive Web Apps:

+1. Navigate to the location of your project.
+For example, `<your workspace folder>/<appid>/`.

+2. Create a New Folder with the name **custombuild** (if it doesn’t already exist).

+3. In the custombuild folder, create a new file, **spadw.properties**.

+4. In the spadw.properties file, add the following entry:

+    **desktopwebNodeBuild=true**

+5. Save and close the file.

+6. Build and Publish the project as usual.

+Observe the time taken to build the app is less than half the time it used to take.